modelica/fmi-ls-bus/headers/tests/README.md

-# Module Tests
+# Module Header Tests

-This directory
+This directory can be used to add tests for existing module header files.
+The files in this directory provide the resources to run the tests with the corresponding workflow in Github Actions ([run-header-tests-Debug][header-tests-debug]/[run-header-tests-Release][header-tests-release]).

 ## Adding Tests for a New Module
 To add tests for another module, a few files need to be added and altered.